April 2, 2011

 Leading in the New Testament

-In the New Testament, God provides directions for leading the Church through offices (elder and deacon), and also through the spiritual gifts, whether the gifted holds and office or not.
+In the New Testament, God provides directions for leading the Church through offices (elder and deacon), and also through the spiritual gifts, whether the gifted saint holds an office or not.
 Every member of the body of Christ has a special spiritual gift, and God seriously expects each of us to use those spiritual gifts to the service and edification of all believers.
 We can examine the concept of leading in the New Testament to understand this spiritual gift.

 The Concept of Diligence